IgnatiusEzeani/GOST_Evaluation/README.md

 ## Calling the GOST API and Cleaning the tagging results
 We made the GOST API call with the extracted annotated data in the `craft_untagged` folder.
 When the GOST API is called with a text input, it returns a set of possible tags (gene ontology IDs or semantic tags) for each of the tokens (words, digits and punctuations) in the text.
 Although, there are phrases (multi-words) among the biomedical terms that were included in the USAS semantic lexicon.

-To properly evaluate GOST on the CRAFT, we removed all non-word output tokens as well as words for which the returned tags are not GO IDS.
+To properly evaluate GOST on the CRAFT, we removed all non-word output tokens as well as words for which the returned tags are not `GO ID`s.

 ## Evaluation Methods
-**I think I need suggestions here!!!**: At the moment the evaluation method passes each instance from the extracted untagged gold dataset ([craft_untagged](https://github.com/IgnatiusEzeani/GOST_Evaluation/tree/master/BioTM_Project/craft_untagged)) and compares the returned output with the expected output in the tagged version ([craft_tagged](https://github.com/IgnatiusEzeani/GOST_Evaluation/tree/master/BioTM_Project/craft_tagged)).
+**I need suggestions here!!!**: At the moment the evaluation method passes each instance from the extracted untagged gold dataset ([craft_untagged](https://github.com/IgnatiusEzeani/GOST_Evaluation/tree/master/BioTM_Project/craft_untagged)) and compares the returned output with the expected output in the tagged version ([craft_tagged](https://github.com/IgnatiusEzeani/GOST_Evaluation/tree/master/BioTM_Project/craft_tagged)).

 However, remember that GOST will return a set of `GO id`s for each word (non-words or words without `GO id` tags are excluded) of the text given.
 For example, if we pass `brain` to GOST we will get something like: